The Eighth Promise: Plot synopsis

-The book interweaves a second generation Chinese American man's reflections on his upbringing in San Francisco in the 1960s and 70s with an oral history shared by his mother, Poy Jen, and her migration from Toisan, Guangdong.
+The book interweaves a second generation Chinese American man's reflections on his upbringing in San Francisco in the 1960s and 70s with an oral history shared by his mother, Poy Jen, and her migration from Taishan, Guangdong.

 The author's personal memoir is set against the background of San Francisco of the 1960s and 1970s.
 Lee reflects on his childhood in working class Chinatown, Chinese American participation in the Civil Rights Movement, the Vietnam War, and race relations through the era.

 The oral histories begin in the Southern Chinese farming villages of Toisan, where Poy Jen was born in 1926.
 The author shares interviews conducted in his family's original Toisanese dialect, translated into English.
 Poy Jen makes her mother eight promises before she leaves war-torn China to join her husband in America in 1950.

 Throughout the memoir, Lee traces the role of the promises in his own life and his mother's.
 The eighth promise serves as the thematic center of the book:

 "It is the Eighth Promise -- to live with compassion toward all -- that I think of as the ever-living promise, the one for all of one's days.
 And this promise, this way -- perhaps arising to the level of a moral path -- strikes me as the distillation of all the wisdom of my kin."